-Adaadat is a polyamorous London-based record label focused on developing brownfield music which retains a dissonant and superannuated aesthetic.
+Adaadat is a polyamorous London-based not-for-profit record label focused on developing brownfield music which retains a dissonant and superannuated aesthetic.

 Founded in 2002 by Angus Keith and